What Does the Academy Do?

-Certify individuals who have demonstrated competence as practitioners and educators of the Orton-Gillingham Approach.
+Certify individuals who have met Academy standards by demonstrating competence as practitioners and educators of the Orton-Gillingham Approach.

-Accredit programs that train Orton-Gillingham practitioners and educators.
+Accredit programs that meet Academy standards to train Orton-Gillingham practitioners and educators.

-Sponsor and promote research relevant to Orton-Gillingham instruction and disseminate the results of such research.
+Sponsor and disseminate research relevant to Orton-Gillingham instruction.

-Promote public awareness of the needs of children and adults with dyslexia and of the Orton-Gillingham Approach for the treatment of dyslexia.
+Broaden public awareness of the nature and educational needs of people with dyslexia and the role of the Orton-Gillingham Approach for the treatment of dyslexia.